Semaine sanglante: Sunday, 21 May

 Once inside the city, the Army spread out and captured two major city gates, the Port d'Auteuil and the Port de Versailles from behind.
-By the late afternoon sixty thousand Army soldiers were inside the city.
-Passy and the Trocadero were quickly occupied By the end of the day, the Army had reached the Champs de Mars.
+By the late afternoon, sixty thousand Army soldiers were inside the city.
+Passy and the Trocadéro were quickly occupied.
+By the end of the day, the Army had reached the Champs de Mars.

 As word spread that the Army was already within Paris, the National Guard began to react.
 The defense of the city was the responsibility of two separate organisations, the Committee of Public Safety (which took its name from the committee that had conducted the Reign of Terror during the French Revolution) and the Central Committee of the Commune.
 There was no centralized military leader, with each neighborhood having its own commander, and no comprehensive plan for the defense of the city.

 The major defensive activity of the Commune, following the model of the 1848 Revolution, was the construction of barricades.
 The most imposing barricade was erected on the Rue de Rivoli at the entrance of the Place Saint-Jacques and the corner of Rue Saint-Denis to protect the Hotel de Ville, the headquarters of the Commune.
 It was six meters high and several meters deep, built of paving stones, with a protective ditch and sheltered firing positions.
-Similar barricades had been or built or were begun on square Saint-Jacques, rues Auber, de Châteaudun, Faubourg Montmartre, Notre-Dame de Lorette, at the Trinité, La Chapelle, Bastille, Buttes Chaumont, boulevard Saint-Michel, and at the Panthéon.
-Others were begun along the length of Boulevard Saint Michel and Rue Saint-Jacques.
+Similar barricades had been or built or were begun on Place Saint-Jacques, rues Auber, de Châteaudun, Faubourg Montmartre, Notre-Dame de Lorette, at the Trinité, La Chapelle, Bastille, Buttes Chaumont, boulevard Saint-Michel, and at the Panthéon.
+Others were begun along the length of boulevard Saint-Michel and rue Saint-Jacques.
 The defenders soon ran into a new problem.
 The Committee of Artillery of the Central Committee argued about which positions had the greatest need for cannons.
 As a result, many of the barricades were never finished or fully armed.

 Once the Army entered Paris, several factors worked against the Commune.
 The wide boulevards were not conducive to defensive urban warfare, while the decentralized nature had no structure for joint action between the forces of the different neighborhoods.
 Each part of the city was entirely on its own.
 The French Army had superiority in numbers, command, and equipment.
-By the end of the first day, the Army had occupied a large part of the west of the city, as far as the Champs de Mars and the Trocadero.
+By the end of the first day, the Army had occupied a large part of the west of the city, as far as the Champs de Mars and the Trocadéro.